 NOTE 7 - COMMITMENTS AND CONTINGENCIES

 The Organization is periodically subject to claims and lawsuits which may arise in the ordinary course of conducting operations.
-There are no matters recorded in the financial statements of the Organization as of December 31, 2015 and 2014.
+There are no known matters recorded in the financial statements of the Organization as of December 31, 2016 and 2015.